pylbo.utilities.toolbox

 • grid (numpy.ndarray) – The grid on which the continuum is defined.

-• sigma (complex) – A given eigenvalue.
+• omega (complex) – A given eigenvalue.

 Returns: